On Comparing Fair Classifiers under Data Bias: Stability Theorems for Reweighing Classifier

 \begin{theorem} For any $\beta \in (0, 1]$, let $\hat{g}_{\beta}$ the classifier obtained by empirical minimization of the reweighed loss $L'$ on $N$ samples from the biased distribution $D_{\beta}$ defined as in Theorem \ref{thm:sandwich}.
 Then, with probability at least $1 - \delta$, we have

 where $f^{*}$ is the Bayes optimal classifier on the original distribution $D$, $\alpha$ is the subgroup imbalance as in Theorem \ref{thm:sandwich}. \end{theorem}

-The proof for this theorem is given in Section \ref{appendix:thm1_proof} of the Appendix.
+The proof for this theorem is given in Appendix \ref{appndx:proofs}.
 It uses a generalized version of the Hoeffding's inequality \cite{hoeffding1963probability}, proof of Theorem $2$ of Zhu et al. \cite{zhu2021rich} and Theorem ~\ref{thm:sandwich}.
 Note that Theorem \ref{thm:loss} implies that given any $\epsilon > 0$ and $\delta > 0$, we can get the guarantee

 with probability at least $1-\delta$, by simply choosing the number of samples $N$ from $D_{\beta}$ in the empirical reweighed loss minimization to be large enough so that

 It is important to note that Theorems \ref{thm:sandwich} and \ref{thm:loss} hold for data without any injected bias, i.e., $\beta_{\text{pos}} = \beta_{\text{neg}} = 1$, where such theoretical guarantees for the reweighing classifier \cite{kamiran2012data} were not known earlier.